CompCogNeuro/sims/ch10/sem/README.md

 * Press the `Quiz All` button, and then click on the `Validate Epoch` tab to see the overall results.
 You will see a table of each question, with the Response as the answer with the highest correlation, as shown in each of the columns.
 At the end you will see summary statistics for overall performance in the `Total` row, with the `Correct` column showing the percent correct.

 You should observe that the network does pretty well, but not perfectly, getting .8 = 80 percent correct.
 The network does a very good job of rejecting the obviously unrelated answer C, but it does not always match our sense of A being better than B. In question 6, the B phrase was often mentioned in the context of the question phrase, but as a *contrast* to it, not a similarity.
 Because the network does not have the syntactic knowledge to pick up on this kind distinction, it considers them to be closely related because they appear together.
-This probably reflects at least some of what goes on in humans -- we have a strong association between "black" and "white" even though they are opposites.
-However, we can also use syntactic information to further refine our semantic representations -- a skill that is lacking in this network, which is taken up in the final simulation in this chapter.
+This probably reflects at least some of what goes on in humans; we have a strong association between "black" and "white" even though they are opposites.
+However, we can also use syntactic information to further refine our semantic representations.
+This skill is lacking in this network, and is taken up in the final simulation in this chapter.

 # References